transform-js/transform.js/README.md

 - Build library: `npm run build`. build in `/lib`
 - Test library: `npm run test`.
 Clear jest cache with `npm run clear`

-You can try the `example` interface using this [project](https://github.com/valkheim/transform.js-client).
+You can try the library plugged with the `example` interface using this [project](https://github.com/valkheim/transform.js-client).

 ## Example